theBeardA/Scrape-Data/README.md

-# Scraping HTML Data from Dynamic Websites Using Python and Selenium
+# Scraping HTML Data from Dynamic Websites
+This python script scrapes data from dynamic websites using Selenium and chrome driver